moosepod/moosezmachine/README.md

 This project is a reference implementation -- no effort has been put into optimizations.

-Currently it only handles through v5.
+Currently it only handles zcode versions 1 through 3.

 ## Architecture